Vinfall/UserScripts/README.md

 4. Combine those CSV manually
 5. (For Excel usage) change file encoding to `UTF-8 BOM`, or dumb Excel won't recognize CJK characters

+> [!TIP]
-It's possible to do *delta update* as length votes are generally static and should not change unless you do that explicitly.
+> It's possible to do *delta update* as length votes are generally static and should not change unless you do that explicitly.

 #### Bugs & Todo